 The following tables set forth summary combined pro forma financial data and audited summary consolidated financial data for the periods and as of the dates indicated.
 The summary combined unaudited pro forma financial data below includes the consolidated financials of all companies in the Genius Group, including the Pre-IPO Group and the IPO Acquisitions as if they were operating as one group in the periods indicated.
-The pro forma financials for 2020 include the audited financial data of the Pre-IPO Group together with the audited financial data of University of Antelope Valley and Property Investors Network, which are both deemed significant acquisitions, and the unaudited financial data of Education Angels and E-Square, which are below the threshold of significant acquisitions.
-The pro forma financials for the six months ended June 30, 2021 include the reviewed financial data of the Pre-IPO Group together with the reviewed financial data of University of Antelope Valley and Property Investors Network, which is deemed a significant acquisition, and the unreviewed financial data of Education Angels and E-Square, which are below the threshold of significant acquisitions.
-The IPO Acquisitions are not currently part of our consolidated results as they are not currently owned by us.
+The pro forma financials for 2020 include the audited financial data of the Pre-IPO Group together with the audited financial data of University of Antelope Valley and Property Investors Network, which are both deemed significant acquisitions, and the unaudited financials for the six months ended June 30, 2021 include the reviewed financial data of the Pre-IPO Group together with the reviewed financial data of the Pre-IPO Group together with the reviewed financial data of the Pre-IPO Group together with the audited financial data of Education Angels and E-Square, which are below the threshold of significant acquisitions.
+The pro forma financials for the six months ended June 30, 2021 include the reviewed financial data of the Pre-IPO Group together with the reviewed financial data of Education Angels and E-Square, which is deemed a significant acquisition, and the unreviewed financial data of Education Angels and E-Square, which are below the threshold of Significant acquisitions are not currently part of our consolidated results as they are not currently owned by us.